mitre-attack/attack-website/README.md

 ### Build and serve the local site

-1. Update ATT&CK markdown from the STIX content, and generate the output html from the markdown: `python3 update-attack.py -c -b`. _Note: `update-attack.py`, has many optional command line arguments which affect the behavior of the build.
+1. Update ATT&CK markdown from the STIX content, and generate the output html from the markdown: `python3 update-attack.py`. _Note: `update-attack.py`, has many optional command line arguments which affect the behavior of the build.
 Run `python3 update-attack.py -h` for a list of arguments and an explanation of their functionality._
 2. Serve the html to `localhost:8000`:
     1. `cd output`
     2. `python3 -m pelican.server`

 ## Implementation Overview

 The ATT&CK site uses a combination of Python, Pelican and Jinja to convert the STIX content into a set of static HTML files.
 When `update-attack.py` is run, it generates a set of markdown files in `content` containing the parsed STIX content.
-Pelican then reads these markdown files and uses them to with the Jinja templates in `attack-theme/templates` to build the site HTML in the output directory.
+Pelican then reads these markdown files and uses them with the Jinja templates in `attack-theme/templates` to build the site HTML in the output directory.

+### Modules

+The website is built from different modules.
+These modules can be found inside the `modules` directory.
+If the `update-attack.py` script is ran without any arguments, it will automatically look for modules inside the `modules` directory and build them.
+Modules are divided in two classes, active and supportive modules.
+Active modules appends a link to the website's main menu and typically generates markdown files.
+For example, the `techniques` module is reponsible for generating all Technique related markdown pages.
+Supportive modules are those who do not appear on the website menu but are critical to the general website build.
+An example of a supportive module is the `util` module which has methods and API calls to interface with the STIX bundles.
+Every module has a given priority number.
+This number is used to determine the order on which the modules are ran.
+The build script will run the modules in an ascending priority order (lowest priority number will run first).
+Take a look at the `__init__.py` of a module to understand the structure of a module.

+Modules that are not present on the `modules` directory will not get built and will not appear on the website's main navigation menu.
+You can also select specific modules to be ran without removing modules from the directory by running the `update-attack.py` script with the `-m` flag followed by the names of the modules.
+For example, run `python3 update-attack.py -m clean techniques website_build` to run a fresh build, generate the techniques markdown files, and generate the HTML files.

 ### ATT&CK Archives